scottish-pl-institute/splv/2024-strathclyde/index.md

 ## Registration:

-Please register using [this link](https://onlineshop.strath.ac.uk/conferences-and-events/science-faculty/computer-and-information-science/scottish-programming-languages-and-verification-summer-school-2024).
-Registration closes Sunday 14 July.
+Registration closed Sunday 14 July.

 The registration fees are: